26/03/21 we had a session on our exhibition proposals, see initial notes from session below.

 Reflection 07/04/21: The angling of the photography/filming in Sweet Box, of the space and work made the space feel like it could’ve been a room – this is what I wanted!

-The drawing is pretty self explanatory – I want to use the box/space to capture low angles of the projection, like I did for Sweet Tooth B&W projected that I used for my group crit /03/21 – successful and gave the audience this feeling as though they were peering into something they shouldn’t/didn’t want to watch.
-So with this in mind, I decided to collect a large cardboard box, see below, I worked with where the projection would sit, I cut off 1 and 1/2 sides to it to allow movement of the camera yet still enclosed enough and used gum strip to seal off any rips/cracks that any disrupt the projection or box presentation.
-With this I then kept the projection running so I could mark out where the projection would project on the board – I began to paint this white so it acted as a cinema screen & for the projection to be bright/clear.
+I want to use the box/space way above to capture low angles of the projection, like I did for Sweet Tooth B&W projected that I used for my group crit /03/21 – successful and gave the audience this feeling as though they were peering into something they shouldn’t/didn’t want to watch.
+So I decided to use a large cardboard box, see below, I worked with where the projection would sit, I cut off 1 and 1/2 sides to it to allow movement of the camera yet still enclosed enough and used gum strip to seal off any rips/cracks that any disrupt the projection or box presentation.
+I kept the projection running so I could mark out where the projection would project on the board – I painted this white so it acted as a cinema screen & for the projection to be bright/clear.
 I really enjoyed this.

 I placed in a piece of grey carpet, it immediately gave a cinema vibe.
 I wanted to accentuate the use of angling the camera low and gazing up, as though you’re in the front seta at the cinema watching the glorification of women being consumed – to encourages emotions of discomfort and you could see this already with the camera angle, see below.
 This is more a in-depth maquette in regards to the content/context compared to the structure like Kelley’s physical detail.
 The white screen really sets off the cinema lay out.

-The cellophane was the excision part, as I have used it within my experimentation of projecting Sweet Tooth, I knew I had to continue to use it in different ways.
-I wanted to include it in the whole space, so you would have to move in and around the cellophane.
-Almost creating this sweetie wrapper feel not only to the work but the space as a whole.
+I then use cellophane as it was part of my experimentation when projecting Sweet Tooth.
+I included the cellophane in the whole space, so you would have to move in and around it, almost creating this sweetie wrapper feel not only to the work but the space.
 See time lapse below of installing the cellophane (and final images further down) – this brought the maquette together (you can also see the size of the box in relation to me).

-Reflection 07/04/21: After projecting into it the images give this immersive/consuming feel, the cellophane is so close to the camera its as though you’re in it. – suggests ideas of horror films/suffocation??
+Reflection 07/04/21: After projecting into it the images give this immersive feel, the cellophane is so close to the camera its as though you’re in it. – suggests ideas of horror films/suffocation??
+Too much?